 - a) Determine π by throwing a dart 100 or more times.
-To do this first make a dart board target from an 8x11 inch sheet of paper.
-You can use the drawing tool inside Word to inscribe a circle inside a square.
+Use an 8x11 inch sheet of paper with a circle inscribed inside a square as the dart board target (a drawing is attached to this lab instruction handout).
 How is the value of π related to the ratio of the circle's area to the square's area?
 Unless you are really an expert dart thrower, your dart tosses should be uniformly distributed throughout the square.
 Thus π can be determined from the probability of a dart falling within the circle.
-Calculate the value of your π and its uncertainty (please show the formula used). - b) Determine π by writing a computer program.
+Calculate the value of your π and its uncertainty (please show the formula used). b) Determine π by writing a computer program.
 One method of determining π using the random number generator is as follows: - i) Generate 2 random numbers each between [0,1].
 Call one random number x, the other y. - ii) Assume that (x,y) represents the coordinates of a point inside a square with sides = 1.
 Note: the units used to measure the size of the sides of the square are arbitrary. - iii) Assume that there is a circle inscribed in this square with radius = 1/2 and calculate if (x,y) falls inside the circle. - iv) Repeat the above procedure keeping track of the number of (x,y) points generated (= dart tosses) and the number of times the point lies within the circle. - v) Once all the points have been generated calculate π .

 Determine π using runs of $4x10^2$, 10^3 , $4x10^3$, 10^4 , $4x10^4$, 10^5 , $4x10^5$, and 10^6 points.
 For each case, calculate the measured π and its uncertainty.
 Plot the measured values and their uncertainties vs. the number of points (use semilog scales).
 Also display the result from part a) in the same plot.
 Draw a horizontal line indicating the true value of π .
 Comment on the precision of the measurements vs. sample size.
 How many measurements have their error bars touching the horizontal line?
 Is this consistent with the expectation that 68% of the measurements should be within one standard deviation of the expectation?
-Does your measurement of π with 10^6 points agree with the expectation?
+How is your measurement of π with 10^6 points compare with the expectation?
+Explain the reasoning behind your answer.